cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-netlify/index.md

 The [Get started guide](/pages/get-started/) will instruct you how to add your GitHub project to Cloudflare Pages.

 If you choose to use a custom domain for your Pages, you can set it to the same custom domain as your currently deployed Netlify application.
-When Pages finishes the initial deploy of your site, you will need to delete the Workers application to start sending requests to Cloudflare Pages.
+To assign a custom domain to your Pages project, refer to [Custom Domains](/pages/platform/custom-domains/).

 ## Cleaning up your old application and assigning the domain

-In **DNS** on the Cloudflare dashboard, review that you have updated the CNAME record for your domain from Netlify to Cloudflare Pages.
+In the Cloudflare dashboard, go to **DNS** and review that you have updated the CNAME record for your domain from Netlify to Cloudflare Pages.
 With your DNS record updated, requests will go to your Pages application.

+In **DNS**, your record's **Content** should be your `<SUBDOMAIN>.pages.dev` subdomain.

 With the above steps completed, you have successfully migrated your Netlify project to Cloudflare Pages.